Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Outline

 \section{Outline}

-We present in this Supplementary material the mathematical analysis of the model described in Section~\ref{sec:theModel} of the main text.
-We first describe in more details in Section~\ref{sec:mainResults} the properties of the sequence $(g_n,p_n)$ of genotypic and phenotypic profiles that will be proved in this text, both regarding the traveling wave solutions of the dynamic \eqref{eq: deterministicDynamic} and the genealogical properties of the underlying model.
+In this Supplementary material, we present the mathematical analysis of the model described in Section~\ref{sec:theModel} of the main text.
+We first describe in more detail in Section~\ref{sec:mainResults} the properties of the sequence $(g_n,p_n)$ of genotypic and phenotypic profiles that will be proved in this text, both regarding the traveling wave solutions of the dynamic \eqref{eq: deterministicDynamic} and the genealogical properties of the underlying model.

-These results are then prove in the next three sections of the Supplementary material.
-We describe in Section~\ref{sec: properties} some a priori results on the profile dynamic, including regularization properties and the preservation of the concavity.
-These estimates are used in Section~\ref{sec:travelingWave} to identify the traveling wave solutions to the dynamic, and in Section~\ref{sect: ancestry} to describe the genealogical relationships of individuals in the model.
+These results are then proved in the next three sections of the Supplementary material.
+In Section~\ref{sec: properties} we describe some a priori results on the profile dynamic, including regularization properties and preservation of concavity.
+These observations are used in Section~\ref{sec:travelingWave} to identify the traveling wave solutions to the dynamic, and in Section~\ref{sect: ancestry} to describe the genealogical relationships of individuals in the model.

-In Section~\ref{sec:corrections}, we provide heuristics for the rate of convergence of the stochastic profile of the population model towards their hydrodynamic-type limits.
-This convergence appear to be particularly slow, however, numerical simulations show that the phase transition observed for the deterministic dynamic of fronts is also well-marked for finite size populations.
+In Section~\ref{sec:corrections}, we provide heuristics for the rate of convergence of the adaptation rate.
+This convergence appears to be particularly slow, however, numerical simulations show that the phase transition observed for the deterministic dynamic of fronts is also well-marked for finite size populations.
 Finally, Section~\ref{sect: sexual} discusses the extensions of our results to population models with sexual reproduction, highlighting the main differences between sexual and asexual models.